tbrandle/money_beetz/README.md

 # Money Beetz

 A React/Electron app that allows a user to set a pomodoro for 25 minutes with a 5 minute break.
-The user can choose how to spend the break by watching the most trending youtube videos, or makefffa beat with the built-in drum machine and random song generator.ff
+The user can choose how to spend the break by watching the most trending youtube videos, or make a beat with the built-in drum machine and random song generator.

 ## Team Members